Join the Copperfield/Mahogany Community Association!

 Memberships are valid from June 1st to May 31st and expire yearly.

 It is through membership and newsletter ad revenues that we can provide services to the community.
 Active members are the key!
-To become a member, use the form in the Community Newsletter and mail it along with your cheque or money order to the address on the form.
-You can also pay with paypal by clicking on the Online Payment, tab and selecting membership, or by stop into the hall during office hours to pay by debit or credit card!
+You can purchase your membership with PayPal here, or stop by the hall during office hours to pay by debit or credit card!
 CMCA memberships are $30 per year.

 How membership benefits you, and what the CMCA does for the community: